akhilsmokie/vault-bridge/README.md

 - [LxLy Bridge](https://github.com/0xPolygonHermez/zkevm-contracts) extension

 allowing conversion to, and deconversion of, Custom Token, as well as migration of backing to Vault Bridge Token.

+## Documentation

+Please see NatSpec documentation inside of the files.

+Please see `@note` documentation for important information.

 ## Usage